Typing non-English letters

 A few remarks:

 It is of course a laborious project looking up codepoints and making all these definitions, even for just a handful of symbols.
-Check whether using the US-International layout has the symbols you need, since this is an easier solution.
+Check whether using the EurKEY layout has the symbols you need, since this is an easier solution.

 Some Unicode symbols consist of a sequence of multiple codepoints rather than a single codepoint.
 Use